sapcc/helm-charts/system/kube-monitoring/charts/prometheus-frontend/README.md

    * `openstack`
    * `datapath`
    * `kubernikus`
+   * `e2e`

+`e2e` is special insofar as it does not refer to a single tier that is being tested, but rather to tests, that requires several tiers to work properly.

 ### Service

 The `service` label is used group alerts into logical sets.
 It should be a logical sub-system belonging to the `tier`.
 E.g. for `tier=openstack` we set `service=neutron`, `service=manila`, ...
+In the tier `e2e` those are not sub-systems but rather rough classes of tests, e.g `connectivity`.

 The label is used for grouping alerts.
 Grouping means that all alerts that appear roughly in the same (currently 5min) time will be combined into a single notification.
 Groups will be by `region`/`tier`/`service`.